Order-Preserving outer automorphisms of free and surface groups: Order-preserving braids via the Burau representation

-The following is a slight modification of Lemma 3.1 in \cite{CaiClayRolfsen}.
-Before stating the lemma, we need a few extra definitions and notations from \cite{CaiClayRolfsen}.
-Let us consider the group ring $\mathbb{Z} K$ of $K$ over $\mathbb{Z}$, and $\varepsilon:\mathbb{Z}K \to \mathbb{Z}$ the {\bf augmentation homomorphism} of the group ring defined by
+The following is a variation of \cite[Lemma 3.1]{CaiClayRolfsen}.
+We start by describing some group homomorphisms used in the lemma.
+First, we need a few definitions from Fox's free differential calculus \cite{fox1953freedifferentialcalculus}.
+Consider the group ring $\mathbb{Z} K$ of $K$ over $\mathbb{Z}$, and $\varepsilon:\mathbb{Z}K \to \mathbb{Z}$ the \emph{augmentation homomorphism} of the group ring defined by